Farechiga/aventuras-linguisticas/secrets_structure.md

 Your Azure Speech Service:
 - Name: AventurasSpeech
 - Location: WestUS
-- Subscription ID: Your subscription ID is not needed for the API connection, only the API key and region
+- Subscription ID: While not directly needed for the API connection, we store it as `AVENTURASSPEECH_SUBSCRIPTION_ID` for potential future usage with other Azure services or for billing/tracking purposes

 ## Troubleshooting